lejean2000/Kimberling/Kimberling/ReadMe.md

 This repo provides you the `KimberlingCenter[k, A, B, C]` function which given an integer k and three points A, B and C, calculates the k-th triangle center according to Kimberling's [encyclopedia of triangle centers](https://faculty.evansville.edu/ck6/encyclopedia/etc.html).

-Note that currrently k<=2299 and it is TESTED!
+Note that currrently k<5000 and it is TESTED!
+Some missing points are - points at infinity, points where I notice discrepancy between trilinears and 6-9-13 search numbers and a few points where trilinears are not listed well.

 Here is a simple example which plots a few random triangle centers:
 ```